vron7/Aha-s/README.md

 ---
 Overridding **setters** and **getters**
-When we override setter, we also have to override the getter.
+When we override the **setter**, we also have to provide the implementation of the **getter** for the derived class.
-JS engine will not look to base class for the getter anymore when there is a setter on the extended class.
+Javascript engine finds the propery from the derived class, so it does not go and look for it from the base class (prototype).
 ```js
 class Wizard
 {